 TGbf Editor: Modify the text in D0.2 86.29-41 as follows:

-The reporting phase is onlyshall only be present for a responder which is a sensing receiver if the Sensing Measurement Report subfield within the Sensing Measurement Setup Request frame that resulted in the TB sensing measurement instance is set to 1(#92, #199, #625).
-In this case, the transmission of Sensing Measurement Report frame isshall be initiated by an MLME primitive.
+For a responder which is a sensing receiver, tThe reporting phase is onlyshall be present in a TB sensing measurement instance if the Sensing Measurement Report subfield within the Sensing Measurement Setup Request frame that resulted in the TB sensing measurement instance is set to 1(#92, #199, #625).
+In this case, sensing measurement results obtained in a TB sensing measurement instance shall be reported during the reporting phase and the transmission of Sensing Measurement Report frame isshall be conveyed to the STA initiated by an MLME primitive MLME-SENSTBREPORTRQ.request.
 The sensing measurement reporting canmay be either immediate or delayed.

-In the reporting phase(#199), the sensing transmitter which is a sensing initiator shall send a Sensing Report Trigger frame(#401, #464, #196) during the reporting phase and assigning RUs to one or morethe sensing receiver which is a sensing responder(s) in order to obtain a Sensing Measurement Report frame containing sensing measurement results (#195, #625).
-The sensing receiver which is a sensing responder(s) shall provide a Sensing Measurement Report frame in the assigned RUs with either results obtained from the I2R NDP of the current measurement instance, when negotiated to deliver immediate feedback reporting, or results obtained from the I2R NDP of the previous measurement instance, when negotiated to deliver delayed feedback reporting.
-Sensing measurement results obtained in a sensing measurement instance shall be reported during the reporting phase if the sensing responder assumed the role of sensing receiver in the instance, and if reporting was requested in the measurement setup phase (#92).
+In the reporting phase(#199), the sensing transmitter which is a sensing initiator shall send a Sensing Report Trigger frame(#401, #464, #196) during the reporting phase and assigning RUs to one or morethe sensing receiver(s) which is a sensing responder in order to obtain a Sensing Measurement Report frame containing sensing measurement results (#195, #625).
+The sensing receiver(s) which is a sensing responder shall provide a Sensing Measurement Report frame in the assigned RUs with either results obtained from the SI2SR NDP of the current measurement instance, when assignednegotiated to deliver immediate feedback reporting, or results obtained from the SI2SR NDP of the previous measurement instance, when assignednegotiated to deliver delayed feedback reporting.